Quick start: Forms

 Here you can change the default name of the field to something meaningful to you—for example, from Short Text to First Name.
 Field names also appear in the columns of a spreadsheet view and in other places in Claris Studio where you choose an existing field.

 Notice that the field object's display label also changed to match the new field name.
 The display label is what users see when they fill in the form.
-If you want users to see something different from the field name, you can edit the display label in the field object or in the Properties panel.
+If you want users to see something different from the field name, you can edit the display label in the field object or in the Properties pane.
 (Changes to a field name also apply to the display label until the first time you edit the display label, then they're independent.)

 4. Continue adding field objects as needed.